theOehrly/Fast-F1/docs/contributing/contributing.rst

     of those guidelines, but we expect that enforcing those constraints on all new contributions will move the overall code base quality in the right direction.

-    Most notably, all new and changed lines should adhere to the 79 character line length limit.

 .. seealso::